dailytutorfor.you

 1. Superpowers = Framework + Methodology - Not just a plugin, but a new way of working

-2. Skills Auto-Activate - Agent knows when to use which skill
+2. Skills Auto-Activate - The agent knows when to use which skill

-3. TDD is Mandatory - No exceptions, always test first
+3. TDD is Mandatory - Tests first, always